AntoBoto/PoEM/README.md

 ## Ongoing development - Moon plan 🌒

-BrrrFren Core is an open source and community driven software.
+PoEM Core is an open source and community driven software.
 The development process is open and publicly visible; anyone can see, discuss and work on the software.

+For developers contributing to PoEM Core, please see the [development guide](DEVELOPMENT.md) for important information about the build system and release process.

 Main development resources: